Article

 RLS syndication feeds exclusive rental listings to other brokers’ and third-party websites based upon permissions set at submission.
 This feed could be viewed as “publishing” under the FARE Act which would then prohibit these brokers from imposing a fee upon a tenant.

-Rental listings where the landlord is offering compensation to the tenant broker should be entered in the RLS as “Standard Active” listings.
+Rental listings where the landlord offers compensation to the tenant broker the listing should be submitted as Standard Active listings (eligible for syndication to IDX, VOW, etc.).

-Also note that the RLS is working on means for landlords to enter listings directly onto the RLS.
+Note that the RLS is working on means for landlords to enter listings directly onto the RLS.

 Will the RLS be updated to include new fields for fee disclosure?
 Will the word “fee” appearing in the property description result in an RLS violation?